osmandapp/web/main/docs/user/personal/favorites.md

 </Tabs>

-The favorite folders and points are sorted alphabetically.
-The [personal folder](../personal/favorites.md#special-favorites-personal) is at the top.
-In the search list, *Favorites* is sorted by distance from the map center.
+Favorite folders and points are sorted alphabetically, with the [personal folder](../personal/favorites.md#special-favorites-personal) at the top.
+In the search list, *favorite points* are sorted by distance from the center of the map.

-In iOS version it's possible to change order of favorites by distance clicking Directions icon, in Android version you will need to access Search menu.
-In the searching list *Favorites* are sorted by distance from the previously visible map center.
-Also favorites could be searched by name using [Global search](../search/search-all.md).
+- *In the iOS version*, you can change the order of your favorite points by distance by tapping the Directions icon.
+- *In the Android version*, you need to access the Search menu.
+In the search list, *favorites* are sorted by distance from the previously visible map center.
+You can also search for favorites by name using [Global search](../search/search-all.md).

 ### Bulk Edit / Delete